kentchau/ngcourse-next/handout/05-components.md

 ### Injecting Dependencies into Components

-Let's start with injecting Angular's `$log` service into our component
+Let's start with injecting Angular's `$log` service into our component:

-This:

 ```typescript
   ...